Sturmflut/sturmflut.github.io/_posts/2015-05-04-hacking-the-bq-part-1-bootloader-fastboot-recovery.markdown

 * Run `adb reboot bootloader`
 * Make sure `fastboot devices` lists the device

+Method 3: Turn the device off and then press all three keys (POWER, VOLUME UP and VOLUME DOWN) until the display turns on (about three seconds).

 You can now use the `fastboot` command to work with the device.

-To exit FASTBOOT mode, either press the POWER and VOLUME UP buttons until the phone turns off or execute `fastboot reboot`
+To exit FASTBOOT mode, either press the POWER and VOLUME UP buttons until the phone turns off, or execute `fastboot reboot` if the phone still responds via USB.

 ## Recovery